Welcome to the College Ahead blog!

 Before the Fair

 1. Pre-register at www.gotomyncf.com.
-Print your barcoded ID and bring it to the event.
+Print the barcoded ID and bring it to the event.

 2. Decide what you want to accomplish by attending the fair.

-Ask yourself some questions to help you identify 5-10 colleges that you’ll want to visit at the fair.
+Juniors & Sophomores – can ask themselves questions to help them identify 5-10 colleges that they’ll want to visit at the fair.

 1. What do you want to get from your college experience.